-If Central determines that the student's financial aid will not be available, the student shall be notified in writing of the remaining obligation.
-The student shall have 7 days from the date of notification to settle the remaining obligation.
-Nonpayment will result in the student's withdrawal from Central.
+If at any time after the start of the semester it is determined that the student's anticipated financial aid will not be available, they will be notified in writing of the remaining obligation.
+The student will have 7 days from the date of notification to make appropriate payment arrangements.